-For all media enquiries and additional information please contact Nick Buchan via [email protected].
+For all media enquiries and additional information please contact the AEU via [email protected].

 A Fifty Acres-Pollinate Survey among a nationally representative sample of 1001 Australians aged 18+ has found that almost all Australians feel it’s important that federal funding to TAFE is increased in order to help recovery from the recession.

 94% of those surveyed said it was important that federal government increase funding to TAFE for the post-recession rebuild and recovery, with 45% saying it was “very important”.
 Just 2% said it was not important.

 Quotes attributable to Meredith Peace, Federal Deputy President of the Australian Education Union:

 “This survey vindicates our call for the Federal Government to abandon the market model of vocational education and immediately increase TAFE funding.”